solo-io/gloo/docs/content/installation/enterprise/_index.md

 {{% /notice %}}

 {{% notice warning %}}
-Using Helm 2 is not supported in Gloo Edge.
+Using Helm 2 is not supported in Gloo Gateway.
 {{% /notice %}}

-Once you've installed Gloo Edge, please be sure [to verify your installation](#verify-your-installation).
+Once you've installed Gloo Gateway, please be sure [to verify your installation](#verify-your-installation).

 ### Airgap installation

-You can install Gloo Edge Enterprise in an air-gapped environment, such as an on-premises datacenter, clusters that run on an intranet or private network only, or other disconnected environments.
+You can install Gloo Gateway Enterprise in an air-gapped environment, such as an on-premises datacenter, clusters that run on an intranet or private network only, or other disconnected environments.

 Before you begin, make sure that you have the following setup:
 * A connected device that can pull the required images from the internet.
-* An air-gapped or disconnected device that you want to install Gloo Edge Enterprise in.
+* An air-gapped or disconnected device that you want to install Gloo Gateway Enterprise in.
 * A private image registry such as Sonatype Nexus Repository or JFrog Artifactory that both the connected and disconnected devices can connect to.

-To install Gloo Edge Enterprise in an air-gapped environment:
+To install Gloo Gateway Enterprise in an air-gapped environment:

-1. Set the Gloo Edge Enterprise version that you want to use as an environment variable, such as the latest version in the following example.
+1. Set the Gloo Gateway Enterprise version that you want to use as an environment variable, such as the latest version in the following example.
    ```shell
    export GLOO_EE_VERSION={{< readfile file="static/content/version_gee_latest.md" markdown="true">}}
    ```
-2. On the connected device, download the Gloo Edge Enterprise images.
+2. On the connected device, download the Gloo Gateway Enterprise images.
    ```shell
    helm template glooe/gloo-ee --version $GLOO_EE_VERSION --set-string license_key=$GLOO_LICENSE_KEY | yq e '. | .. | select(has("image"))' - | grep image: | sed 's/image: //'
    ```